averagehuman/argskwargs.io/src/articles/2016/linode-saltmaster-notes.rst

 `Saltstack`_ is an automation and configuration management tool with a master/slave architecture - a single salt master creates, configures and orchestrates many salt "minions".
-To create the saltmaster there is a multiplatform `salt-bootstrap script`_
+I've always wondered how you bootstrap this setup, ie. how do you automate the creation and configuration of the saltmaster itself?
+Since salt is a python package the installation process is a familiar one:

++ create and activate a virtualenv
++ install requirements
++ run ``python setup.py install``

+And there is a `salt-bootstrap`_ script which will encapsulate this process.
+It's a multiplatform shell script that will detect the operating system, download and install the salt package and configure the system as either a master or minion (or both).

-The following are some notes on setting up a `Linode`_ box as a saltmaster using a `vagrant-linode`_ plugin together with `ansible`_ as the provisioner.
+The following are some notes on setting up a `Linode`_ box as a saltmaster via `vagrant`_ and a `vagrant-linode`_ plugin.
+I'm using `ansible`_ to orchestrate the actual provisioning of the remote environment.

-There are similar plugins for AWS, Digital Ocean, Vultr etc.
+Why vagrant?
+Obviously it's not essential here, but it's a familiar interface and a way of transparently handling the necessary calls to the linode api.
+And there are similar plugins for AWS, Digital Ocean, Vultr etc. so it wouldn't take much to move to other vps providers.

 Prerequisites